Dedicated experts with a proven record of success.

 Interim Artistic Director

-Caleb teaches locally in Arlington as the choir director for Gunston Middle School.
-He has thoroughly enjoyed working under Mr. Carr as he transitioned into his current role of Interim Artistic Director.
-He holds a Bachelor of Music degree in Choral Education which gives him the ideal background to lead the ACC’s Bel Canto and Troubadour tiers.
-Caleb is also an active member of several local community and semi-professional choirs, singing with the Choral Arts Society of Washington with Scott Tucker and Voce Chamber Singers with Richard Giarusso.
+Caleb teaches locally in Arlington as the chorus director for Gunston Middle School.
+He has thoroughly enjoyed working under Mr. Carr during his transition into his current role of Interim Artistic Director.
+Caleb holds a Bachelor of Music degree in Choral Education which gives him the ideal background to lead the ACC’s Bel Canto and Troubadour tiers.
+Caleb is also an active member of several local community and semi-professional choruses, singing with the Choral Arts Society of Washington with Scott Tucker and Voce Chamber Singers with Richard Giarusso.
 His singing journey started with the Shenandoah Valley Children’s Choir when he was eight and he is excited to be bringing his experience to young students.